kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

 2. Ensure the `Compute Engine API` is enabled for your project as mentioned in the tutorial.

-3. Set up load balancer and SSL certificate: If serving your website through HTTPS, [set up a load balancer](https://cloud.google.com/storage/docs/hosting-static-website#lb-ssl) and configure an SSL certificate.
+3. [Set up a load balancer](https://cloud.google.com/storage/docs/hosting-static-website#lb-ssl) to serve your website.
+If you are serving it via HTTPS, also configure an SSL certificate.

-4. Set environment variable: For file uploads through Kedro-Viz, set `GOOGLE_APPLICATION_CREDENTIALS` as an environment variable.
-Follow these steps:
+4. Obtain application credentials: Follow these steps:
     - Create a service account from the IAM & admin dashboard in the [GCP Portal](https://console.cloud.google.com/).
-    - Assign `Storage Object Creator` and `Storage Object User` roles to the service account.
     - Generate a service account key and download it.

 ## Set credentials